 How to Answer “What Is Your Favourite Website?”

 Interview questions are not as simple as they sound.
 Instead of judging them on their face value you should analyze the reason they were asked.
 The interviewers are savvy in acquiring deep knowledge about you through fewer questions only.
 They are honed with the ability to read between the lines.

 All the questions are actually designed to trick you and find you what you are trying to hide.
 So when you are asked, What is your Favourite website, they are trying to find out many things from you:

 1. Where do you engage your free time:

-When you say your favourite website is Facebook, Instagram or twitter, it reflects that you like to entertain yourself.
+When you say your favourite website is Facebook, Instagram or Twitter, it reflects that you like to entertain yourself.
 Enjoying oneself is not bad but it can be wrongly intercepted by the interviewer that you would waste your time more than you should at work.

 2. What kind of person you are:

-When you say, you spend your time studying and writing the answers on Quora or reading articles on WebMD or Techcrunch, it shows that you are an intellectual person and believe in constantly improving your knowledge base.
-An interviewer may see you as a person who will take initiative to learn things.
+When you say, you spend your time studying and writing the answers on Quora or reading articles on WebMD or Techcrunch, it shows that you are an intelligent person and believe in constantly improving your knowledge base.
+An interviewer may see you as a person who will take the initiative to learn things.

 3. What are your passions:

-4. Whether you are updated or not:
+4. Whether you updated or not: